DaveBackus/Data_Bootcamp_Book/pandas-input.md

 Note the use of a dictionary that associates the old name (the "key" `x1`) with the new name (the "value" `sales`).
 If we want to change more than one variable name, we simply add more items to the dictionary.

-**Extract a list of variables.**  We just saw that `df['x1']` "extracts" the variable/series `x1` from the dataframe `df`.
+**Extract variables.**  We just saw that `df['x1']` "extracts" the variable/series `x1` from the dataframe `df`.
 In other cases, we may want to extract a set of variables and create a smaller dataframe.
 This happens a lot when our data has way more variables than we need.

 We can extract variables by name or number.
 If by name, we simply put the variable names in a list.
 If by number, we count (as usual) starting with zero.
 This code gives us two ways to extract `x1` and `x3` from `df`: